 This is where most people make their biggest concealer mistake- they choose the wrong shade.
 It’s an easy mistake to make, the reason being that for different concealer tasks, different shades are needed.

 If you are wearing foundation, you should match the shade to your foundation, whereas, if you aren’t wearing foundation then you should match the shade to your skin.

-Not that you can’t, many people can but you need to make sure the patch you’re covering is the same colour, otherwise, it will look different.
+Not that you can’t, many can get away with it, but you need to make sure the patch you’re covering is the same colour, otherwise, it will look different.

-The best way to choose the right shade concealer is to choose the same shade as your foundation.
+The best way to choose the right shade of concealer is to choose the same shade as your foundation.
 That way it will blend in seamlessly.
 If you prefer a highlighted look then opt for one or 2 shades lighter.